progettazionemauro/django-api/cheatsheet.md

 The timer program uses  to accept an integer as an argument.
 The integer represents the number of seconds that the timer should wait until exiting, which the program uses  [`sleep()`](https://realpython.com/python-sleep/)  to achieve.
 It’ll play a small animation representing each passing second until it exits:

 It’s not much, but the key is that it serves as a cross-platform process that runs for a few seconds and which you can easily tinker with.
 You’ll be calling it with  `subprocess`  as if it were a separate executable.
+Each item in the sequence represents a  [token](https://en.wikipedia.org/wiki/Lexical_analysis#Token)  which is used for a system call to start a new process.

 ####
 # STANDARD COMMANDS IN DJANGO INSTALLATION#